aod/elver/README.md

 }
 ```

-Running Elver in the root folder will generate `/2015/2015.so` and output the following:
+Running Elver in the root directory will output something like the following:

 ```console
 $ elver